-✓ Confirm Skill Set Sign-off is Complete
+✓ Confirm Skill Sign-off is Complete

-After you and your trainer have signed-off all the required skills in a skill set, your sponsor signs the signature box on the form in Appendix C - "Skill Set Completion for Sponsors" to confirm your completion of all competencies within each skill set.
+- You and your trainer sign-off each required skill to confirm that you have demonstrated competency in that skill. - Shaded boxes in your Logbook mean the skills are optional and do not have to be confirmed by your trainer or sponsor.
+However, you are encouraged to complete them as part of your training. - Confirm Skill Set Sign-off is Complete - After you and your trainer have signed-off all the required skills in a skill set, your sponsor signs the signature box on the form in Appendix C "Skill Set Completion for Sponsors" to confirm your completion of all competencies within each skill set.